Pareisago/Rorschach/README.md

 ![Rorschach Image](Images/Figure_8.png)

-# NOTICE: This is a basic python, highschool program, and is not intended to be used for any sort of medical diagnostics.
+NOTICE: This is a simple program, and is no way intended to be used for any sort of medical diagnostics.
+Please use at your own discretion and enjoyment.